yokubait13/cid-echotrace-local/README.md

 - A local library view for the active app session, grouped by project and shown as expandable project folders in the left rail.
 Each project can export one combined branded PDF portfolio of all completed transcripts, or be packaged into a local folder containing the original audio/video files, completed TXT/SRT/PDF exports, that PDF portfolio, and a manifest.
 - Branded PDF transcript exports generated locally, with the CID EchoTrace Local name and a vector EchoTrace mark embedded directly in the document, using the same field-olive, brass, and parchment palette as the application.
 - Synchronized local review playback: the active transcript segment is highlighted while audio plays, and each timestamp jumps directly to that point in the recording.
 Transcript search highlights every match, shows the current match count, and provides a Next control (or Enter) to move through each result.
-- An intentionally original visual system inspired by the *interaction pattern* of a simple Whisper GUI—rather than by WizWhisp branding, logos, images, or source code.

 ## Installed-app requirements